 Equality Strand Action How will the impact of the action be monitored?
-Who is responsible for implementing What are the timeframes Early success indicators class assemblies, fund raising etc. Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
+Who is responsible for implementing What are the timeframes Early success indicators class assemblies, fund raising etc. THO TIMO TO G Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
 Report the figures to the Governing body / Local Authority on a termly basis.
 The Headteacher / Governing body will use data collected about racist incidents to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response?
 Headteacher / Governing body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body Race Equality Actively celebrate different faiths through the curriculum.
 Monitoring of the curriculum overviews will show that a range of different faiths and cultures are being celebrated.
 Headteacher/ Key Stage Leaders Ongoing Children will be able to talk about different religions or cultural activities Disability As and when needed make written materials available in alternative formats for: a) disabled pupils; b) disabled parents/carers; c) disabled governors The school will monitor the number of requests it receives for alternative formats of written materials The school will track and monitor the progress made for Headteacher/ SENCo Ongoing Effective delivery of information for disabled people in the school community is provided.

 Equality Action How will the Who is What are Early success indicators

-Strand 7.0.1011 impact of the responsible the Larry success maleaters
+Strand 71011011 impact of the responsible the Larry baccocc marcators

-3 3 1.3 action be for timeframes
+action be for timeframes

 monitored? implementing

 pupils who

-require

-written
+require written

 materials to

 be made in a

 different

 format

 Disability Ensure all children are All children All staff led Ongoing All children are given

 able to access the full will be by access to the full curriculum

-curriculum within and monitored by Headteacher
+curriculum within and outside of school monitored by teaching staff Headteacher and SENCo

-outside of school teaching staff and senior and SENCo
+through use of and senior through staff

-through use of reasonable leaders through staff meetings and
+reasonable leaders meetings and

 adjustments throughout discussions

-aujustinients the school about how to
+the school about how to

 year to implement

 ensure that changes

-they have full 3.1.2.1.3.3.5

-access to the
+they have full access to the

 curriculum.

 Modifications

 will be made

 to provide for

 those who

-struggle with
+struggle with access

-5 access

 Disability Curriculum to include Discussions Headteacher/ Ongoing Children have a good

-that understanding of different disabilities is with children to ensure SENCo understanding of the difficulties faced by people
+, , that understanding of with children SENCo understanding of the

+different disabilities is to ensure difficulties faced by people

 taught that they with disabilities

-taugitt have a good with disabilities
+have a good understandin

-understandin

 g of the

 difficulties

 faced by

 people with

-disabilities

-Disability Regularly review areas Visual SLT/ Ongoing All children have equal
+Diochilita Dogularly ravious areas disabilities Visual SLT/ Ongoine All obildron have carrel

-of the school grounds inspections Governors access to the school
+Disability Regularly review areas of the school grounds inspections Governors Ongoing All children have equal access to the school

-to ensure that access of the school grounds
+to ensure that access of the school Governors grounds

-is provided for the grounds and
+is provided for the grounds and 9.50

 disabled monitoring of

+children at

-children at play will be
+play will be

-carried out

-routinely to
+carried out routinely to

 ensure that

 all children

 have equal

 access to the

 school

-grounds

-Gender Ensure that staff Staff Headteacher/ On going Staff recruited are the best
+Conder Chaura that staff grounds Lloodtooch ar/ On asina Ctoff recognited are the heart

-recruitment is based recruitment Governors fit for the posts available
+Gender Ensure that staff recruitment is based Staff recruitment Headteacher/ Governors On going Staff recruited are the best fit for the posts available

+Jovennois

-on criteria to provide equality of opportunity processes
+on criteria to provide processes

-and ì Ī 1